DaveDavenport/Rofication/README.md

 # Techniques used

 **Rofication** implements a notification daemon following the [Galago Desktop Notification standard](http://www.galago-project.org/specs/notification/).
-This is used by most linux desktop environments and most relevant application support this.
-It is easily scriptable using `notify-send`.  **Rofication** aims to be a drop-in replacement for existing notification daemons.
+This is used by most Linux desktop environment and most relevant application support this.
+It is easily script-able using `notify-send`.  **Rofication** aims to be a drop-in replacement for existing notification daemons.

 **Rofication** tries to re-use as much existing as possible.
 It uses **Rofi** for displaying,